mjlm/mjlm.github.io/index.md

 Thesis advisor: Dr. Christopher Harvey<br>
 <a href="http://harveylab.hms.harvard.edu/" target="_blank">harveylab.hms.harvard.edu</a>

-_Primary thesis project:_ I am interested in how the hierarchy of regions in mammalian cortex transforms and combines sensory inputs to extract action-relevant information.
-I use <a href="http://harveylab.hms.harvard.edu/pdf/minderer2016.pdf" target="_blank">virtual navigation tasks for mice</a> designed to engage cognitive processes.
-I then compare the information present in the activity of large populations of neurons recorded across several cortical regions during the task.
+_Primary thesis project:_ I studied how the mammalian cortex transforms and combines sensory inputs to extract action-relevant information.
+I used <a href="http://harveylab.hms.harvard.edu/pdf/minderer2016.pdf" target="_blank">virtual navigation tasks for mice</a> designed to engage cognitive processes.
+I then compared the information present in the activity of large populations of neurons recorded across several cortical regions during the task.

-_Neural encoding models:_ Using deep learning methods, I develop models that relate animal behavior to simultaneously recorded neural activity.
+_Neural encoding models:_ Using deep learning methods, I developed models that relate animal behavior to simultaneously recorded neural activity.

-_Software tools for neuroscience research:_ I develop software to collect, analyze and present neuroscience data.
+_Software tools for neuroscience research:_ I developed software to collect, analyze and present neuroscience data.
 For my thesis project, I developed 3D virtual environments for mice and tools to coordinate two-photon microscopy and simultaneous optogenetic stimulation.
 Together with Selmaan Chettih, I developed a <a href="https://github.com/HarveyLab/Acquisition2P_class" target="_blank">tool</a> to identify neurons and their time-varying activity in imaging data.
 I also created our <a href="http://harveylab.hms.harvard.edu/" target="_blank">lab website</a>.

 _2012_<br>
 **Institute of Neuroinformatics**, ETH Zürich, Switzerland<br>